Yffum/bike-balance-app/notes.md

   - Total walk time
 - Refine simulation parameter collection
 - Refine simulation accuracy
+  - Refine agent
+    - Try diminishing reward value with time (or node depth) for smart agent
+    - Search branches that end early should be considered less valuable (some function of the time passed or maybe node depth)
   - Simulate other agents
   - Refine trip duration generation: examine data from single rider instead of group to determine appropriate distribution and distribution parameters for generating trip times
 - Create app for bike angels